 - a.
-Unfasten the two screws that secure the top cover of the printer. - b.
-Unroll approximately 6 inches of a new roll of thermal paper. - c.
-Cut the end of the paper square with scissors. - d.
-Orient the roll so that the paper unrolls from the bottom of the roll. - e.
-Locate the slot immediately beneath the printer and insert the paper end as far as it will go. - f.
+Remove the two screws that secure the top cover of the printer. - b.
+Unroll a few inches of a new roll of thermal paper. - c.
+Cut the end of the paper on an angle as shown. - d.
+Make sure to orient the paper so that it unrolls from the bottom. - e.
+Locate the slot immediately beneath the printer and insert the paper as shown. - f.
 Use the feed wheel on the side of the printer mechanism to advance the paper. - g.
-When the paper appears exiting the printer, feed it through the slot in the top of the unit. - h.
 Replace the roll on the spindle and replace the cover.